A whole lot of Kiwi ingenuity has helped get the doors open for the arrival of Queenstown’s latest tourism operator, OTS Rental Cars.

 “This makes for a very efficient and safe work environment, with little work happening at height.”
 Considerable savings on safety compliance costs are another advantage, but the system also contributes to a faster build, as work is not impeded by adverse weather conditions.
 “Working on the ground gives you greater control and wind factors are not a consideration.”

-The opening ceremony included traditional Maori welcome performed by children from Remarkables Primary School.
+The opening ceremony included a traditional Maori welcome performed by children from Remarkables Primary School.

-The building was formally opened by Queenstown Lakes Deputy Mayor Calum MacLeod and the event was attended by a number of local and international dignitaries.
+Queenstown Lakes Deputy Mayor Calum MacLeod formally opened the building, and a number of local and international dignitaries attended the event.
 These included members of the Okinawa Association of Corporate Executives led by President Yoshiaki Tamaki.
 Atsushi Suto, from the Japanese Embassy in New Zealand and the building’s owner Tony Higashi, Executive Chairman of OTS and Board Member of the National Japanese Tourist Board were also there.

-The opening of OTS Car Rentals has created four full time positions, with more anticipated as the business grows.
+The opening of OTS Rental Cars has created four full-time positions, with more anticipated as the business grows.